podaac/AGU-2020/README.md

 3. Unzip the file, and open a command line or terminal window in the AGU-2020 folder's location.

-4. From a command line or terminal window, install the required environment with the following command (__NEEDS UPDATING ONCE ENV IS SET UP__):
+4. From a command line or terminal window, install the required environment with the following command:

 `conda env create -f binder/environment.yml`